EmoGothHuman/EmoBoard/Phasmophobia/Readme.txt

 You can then open Lioranboard Receiver and see the two new streamdecks added to your list: Phasmophobia Stream and Phasmo Names.

-Phasmophobia Stream is a small controller for entering the majority of the information and Phasmo Names is for entering the ghost name.
+Phasmophobia Stream is a small controller for controlling the majority of the information into the stream overlay.
+Phasmo Names is for entering the ghost name.

+There are three Trigger button commands and two stream deck change commands that you need to be aware of.

+Red Check - In each of the Primary evidence buttons as Command: Trigger Button ID47 - Checks to see if there are two pieces of evidence found, marks as red any evidence that is unavailable, and then calls the Ghost Type button.

+Ghost Type button - In the Red Check button as Command: Trigger Button ID49 - Checks to see if there are 3 pieces of evidence marked and determines the type of ghost and marks the other evidence as Red/Unavailable

+Ghost Name (Deck) - In the Phasmo Name Stream Deck's Phasmo Control button as Command: Trigger Button ID124 - Calls the function that changes the ghost name on the stream.

+Find the ID of each of these buttons and confirm that they are the same.
+If they are not, update their appropriate calls.

+Streamdeck changes:

+Phasmo Names - In Phasmo Control - Changes to the stream deck number for Phasmo Names currently set to 2

+Phasmo Control - In Phasmo Names - Changes to the stream deck number for the Phasmo Control currently set to 1